My Guest: Jessica Zimmerman

 Resources & Links:

-For Part 2 of this episode, where you can hear more about how to monetize your creative talents, go to estierand.com/77-2.
+For Part 1 of this episode, where you can Jessica’s journey from broke to boss, go to estierand.com/77-1.

 Did you enjoy this episode?
 Then subscribe to my podcast on iTunes, so you can get automatic updates whenever another episode goes live (and you will be helping me get to #1 on iTunes, making us all cooler in the process!)